dotnet/dotNext/docs/index.md

 Prerequisites:
 * Runtime: any .NET implementation compatible with .NET Standard 2.0
-* OS: Linux, Windows, macOS
+* OS: Linux, Windows, MacOS
 * Architecture: any if supported by underlying .NET Runtime

 # DotNext